Reviews

 Bookbinding Kit by OurHands

-Each kit contains three projects: a simple pamphlet with a soft cover, a Japanese-style bound pad, and a small travel journal.
-The set’s easy-to-follow guidelines will walk you through the specific methods and steps required per project, covering basic to more complex techniques.
+Each set contains three projects: a simple pamphlet with a soft cover, a Japanese-style bound pad, and a small travel journal.
+These kits include easy-to-follow guidelines to walk you through each technique.

-Having this type of versatility will not only teach you the essentials but will help you figure out which approach inspires you most to keep pursuing this creative hobby.
-In addition, you’ll receive a set of high-quality, reusable tools: an awl, bone folder, thread, needle, linen tape, cover paper, rule, glue, and 50 sheets of A5 paper.
+This versatility will not only provide you the essentials but will help you figure out which approach you enjoy the most!
+In addition, you’ll receive a set of reusable tools, including an awl, bone folder, thread, needle, linen tape, cover paper, glue, paper, and more.

 You can find this product on Etsy and Amazon.
 Know that Etsy provides fewer delivery options (US and UK only) and sells this kit for a slightly higher price vs. Amazon.